Psychotherapist in Central London

 I incorporate practical, behaviour-focused tools from CBT, alongside mindfulness and body-based awareness, when these feel helpful.
 My work is flexible and trauma-informed, and we move at a pace that feels safe and manageable for you.

-I have a background in education and the wellness sector, and this, along with my experience as a therapist, allows me to intuitively and empathically support clients facing challenges in an inclusive space, enabling us to make sense of our world.
+I have a background in education as a science and biology teacher, and the in wellness sector, as a yoga, meditation and sound therapy facilitator.
+This, along with my experience as a therapist, has given me the tools to intuitively and empathically support clients facing challenges in an inclusive space, enabling us to make sense of our world.
 There is no right or wrong way to think or feel in the therapy room, and every experience is welcomed with non-judgement.
 My work is founded on my core values of respect, authenticity, curiosity, and compassion.

 Qualifications